SilkRose/Pony/stories/scrap-story/scrap-story.md

 Rarity smiled.
 "Me too."

-Oxide followed Rarity back outside and placed the sewing machine into the front of her wagon, on top the chairs, leaning against the gold clubs.
+Oxide followed Rarity back outside and placed the sewing machine into the front of her wagon, on top the chairs, leaning against the golf clubs.
 "Thanks again, Rarity.
 I'll see you around."

 "Thank you, darling!"